bazelbuild/starlark/spec.md

     print e  # prints "z", "y", "x"
 ```

-A set used in Boolean context is true if and only if it contains one or more
+A set used in Boolean context is true if and only if it is non-empty.
-elements.

 ```python
 s = set()